maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/README.md

   - Is the issue on the client (API) or server?
   - Is there a performance issue?
   - Is the issue with the data?

+Ideas:

-- Embeed lots of small videos in slides so that don't have to do as many things live?
+- Embed lots of small videos in slides so that don't have to do as many things live?

+Todos:

+- Look over my chrome extensions, vs code extensions, vs code settings, and other useful things I use often

 ### 2020 (2)